See all posts

 Flask doesn’t force you into a particular project structure.
 You get routing, request handling, and extensions for the rest.
 That makes it ideal if you want flexibility or if you’re integrating Python-heavy workloads (data science, ML, analytics).

 The trade-off is that you’re responsible for choosing tools for things like validation, database access, and authentication.
 Some developers love that flexibility; others find it overwhelming.
 If you want an async-first framework that generates docs for you, FastAPI is worth checking out.
-But for many CRUD-heavy projects where Python integration matters, Flask still does the job well.
+But for many CRUD-heavy projects where Python integration matters, Flask still does the job well, especially when compared against alternatives like Node.js in our Flask vs Node.js backend comparison for 2026.

 flask-flexbility